 “The sheepskin is to keep my helmet warm.
 Now give me that milk and bugger off.”

 My one hand was going for the booster rocket again, the other tightening on the wheel.
 I was bracing myself to plunge free of the atmosphere once more.
 The noise was deafening, the G force remodeling my face, and then in an instant, I was flying at Mach 260 and climbing.
 Drag was a thing of the past and I was slicing a path through silence and time.

 In a matter of seconds, I had caught up with the cat.
 He looked across and gave me the widest of grins: cosmic!

 Then there was the wife who had left her home and her man behind.
 She was now locked in an embrace with her new lover: orgasmic!

 And up ahead, Mrs potter, her sheepskin now worn as a cape and flapping frantically as she hurtled through space.

 As I caught up she said, “And you thought I was mad.”
 Then she burst into hysterical laughter.

-What can you say about Mrs Potter?
+What can you say about Mrs. Potter?
 She is as cracked as a cathedral window.
-Blessed are the cracked: for it is they who let in the light!
+Blessed are the cracked: for they shall let in the light!
+(Groucho Marks)